puppetlabs/puppet-docs/source/guides/passenger.markdown

 This Apache Virtual Host configures the puppet master on the default puppetmaster port (8140).
 You can also see a similar file at `ext/rack/example-passenger-vhost.conf` in the Puppet source.

+Make sure you point the SSL-related settings to your actual SSL files; the example below uses Puppet 4's `ssldir`, but Puppet 3 uses a different path, which can vary by OS.

     # You'll need to adjust the paths in the Passenger config depending on which OS
     # you're using, as well as the installed version of Passenger.